Ginger Tea Benefits: 11 Reasons To Drink This Ancient Remedy

-You can make your own DIY ginger tea by taking raw ginger and adding it to your mug of hot water (you can also add honey or agave to sweeten and mellow things up — ginger can be strong!).
+You can make your own DIY ginger tea by taking raw ginger or even ginger powder and adding it to your mug of hot water (you can also add honey or agave to sweeten and mellow things up — ginger can be strong!).
 That’s it!
 Just ginger, hot water, and sweetener if you’d like.
 Some will add a squeeze of lemon as well.
 Ginger tea is also caffeine free, which is perfect for those who are trying to cut down on all things caffeine.

-You can also buy ginger tea, like Tea Drops’ Citrus Ginger dissolvable tea pods (they’re Chrissy Teigen’s favorite).
+You can also buy convenient ginger tea bags like Tea Drops’ Citrus Ginger dissolvable tea pods drops (they’re Chrissy Teigen’s favorite).
 Tea Drops gets the recipe just right, with the perfect amount of fruitiness, zest, and sweetness.
 Plus, you don’t need to worry about having ginger root on you at all times (yay for convenience!).

 Dr. Carrie Lam, MD, FAAMFM, ABAARM tells us that “Ginger has a bold, earthy, citrus taste to it that is quite distinct.
 Just like any tea, you can make it taste stronger or weaker by the amount of water you add to it and how long you steep it for.
 The ginger nutritional benefits you get from consuming ginger or drinking it as a tea are quite remarkable.”
 Which leads us to...

-According to Herbal Medicine: Biomolecular and Clinical Aspects, ginger (which is also known as sheng jiang or gan jiang in Chinese medicine) has been used to treat illnesses and ailments for over 5,00 years in China and India.
+According to Herbal Medicine: Biomolecular and Clinical Aspects, ginger (which is also known as sheng jiang or gan jiang in Chinese medicine) has been used as a natural remedy to treat illnesses and ailments for over 5,000 years in China and India.
 Ginger is the most popular spice in the world, and millions swear by its unique properties — especially during flu season.
-Many people use ginger to prevent colds and other sicknesses and as a way to build immunity as it is loaded with vitamin C. It’s important that when colds are going around, we’re our most healthy selves so that our bodies have the best chance possible to fight against illnesses.
+Many people use ginger as an alternative medicine to prevent colds and other sicknesses and as a way to build immunity as it is loaded with vitamin C. It’s important that when colds are going around, we’re our most healthy selves so that our bodies have the best chance possible to fight against illnesses.
 During critical times (when the flu is going around, or even just stress!), it’s so important that we think preventatively in terms of the food we eat.
-Eating ginger is such an easy (and tasty) way to stay as healthy as possible.
+Embracing the effects of ginger is such an easy (and tasty) way to stay as healthy as possible.

-A test-tube study shows that ginger has anti-viral properties, and although this specific study found proof that ginger had helped protect against human respiratory syncytial virus (HRSV), it’s not a bad idea to eat some fresh ginger or drink ginger tea if you feel like you’re getting sick.
-Even better, it’s great to use ginger as preventative measure, especially during flu season as it's rich in antioxidants.
+A test-tube study shows us that ginger has anti-viral properties, this specific study found proof that ginger had helped protect against the human respiratory syncytial virus (HRSV), meaning it’s not a bad idea to eat some fresh ginger or drink ginger tea if you feel like you’re getting sick.
+Even better, it’s great to use ginger as a preventative measure, especially during flu season as it's rich in antioxidants.

-Why exactly can ginger prevent feeling motion sickness?
-According to one study, it’s hypothesized that “ginger ameliorates the nausea associated with motion sickness by preventing the development of gastric dysrhythmias and the elevation of plasma vasopressin.”
+Why exactly can ginger help in preventing motion sickness?
+According to one study, it’s hypothesized that “ginger ameliorates nausea associated with motion sickness by preventing the development of gastric dysrhythmias and the elevation of plasma vasopressin.”